-Fadil Santosa is a professor and the department head of the Department of Applied Mathematics and Statistics.
+Fadil Santosa is a professor and the Yu Wu and Chaomei Chen Department Head of Applied Mathematics and Statistics.
 His research focuses on inverse problems, nondestructive testing, wave phenomena, optics, photonics, optimization, optimal design, homogenization methods, and ﬁnancial mathematics.

 Santosa’s is working on a symbol-based approach to bar code decoding from cameras and studying electromagnetic wave phenomena in metallic 2-D materials, resonance phenomena infinite optical structures, and phaseless inverse scattering.
 He holds two patents: one for multifocal optical device design and another for symbol-based decoding of optical codes.